 Jewelry insurance can cover nearly any type of jewelry you can buy, from diamonds and other precious stones to watches, necklaces, engagement rings, and more.
 Coverage is typically good for instances where your jewelry is lost, damaged, or stolen, although exclusions can apply.

 Does Jewelry Insurance Require an Appraisal?

 Most jewelry insurance policies require an appraisal for items of a certain value, although the threshold where appraisals are required varies from company to company.

 To find the best jewelry insurance providers, we compared companies based on factors like financial security and ratings, online presence and functionality, and coverage offered.
-We gave preference to companies that have a free and easy online quote process, as well as those that offer unique benefits such as temporary automatic coverage, no deductibles, and online claims options.
+We gave preference to companies that have a free and easy online quote process, as well as those that offer uncommon benefits such as temporary automatic coverage, no deductibles, and online claims options.
 We then took a deep dive into the service each company provided, assessing how customers could address a claim and whether doing so was convenient.
 Finally, we looked at third-party reviews to see what real customers had to say about their claims experience to determine the companies with the best reputations.